 I landed my second teaching job (yes I’m a teacher by profession) a few years ago in Baguio.
 This is about 2 hours away from my family home, so it’s not that far.
 But it’s the first time where I got to live on my own 5 days a week.
 It felt nice and liberating.

 If you’re within a 30-mile radius, Baguio is the best and most accessible place to unwind, shop at a big mall, find different foods, etc. I grew up thinking it’s the only fun place to visit.
 As years passed by, I learned there’s more than just Baguio City.
 You need to go further than that.
-Also realized I was a traveler back then and Baguio was among the first ones ticked off my list.
+Also realised I was a traveler back then and Baguio was among the first ones ticked off my list.

 I tend to keep this post short.
 Just want to share a fraction of who I’ve become today.